vistle/vistle/docs/source/dev/implementation/implementation-basics.md

 ```

-Now, when you compile Vistle, your module will be build and added to the module browser, allowing you to use it.
+Now, when you compile Vistle, your module will be built.
+It will be added to the module browser on Vistle's next invocation, allowing you to use it.